-Acupuncture is one of the oldest forms of medical therapy that provides drug-free pain relief and many other benefits.
+Acupuncture is one of the oldest forms of medical therapy.
 J. Kimber Rotchford, MD, is a founding member and fellow of the American Academy of Medical Acupuncture and has studied with acupuncture masters in China and Europe.
 He offers acupuncture at his practice in Port Townsend, Washington.
 Call Dr. Rotchford or request a consultation online to learn how acupuncture can help you today.

 Acupuncture is an ancient medical treatment that originated in China around 3000 BC.
 It involves placing thin, sterile needles into your body at specific points.
 In traditional Chinese medicine, acupuncture is believed to improve the flow of qi (life force) through the meridians of your body, improving your overall health and body function.

 Modern explanations for the effects of acupuncture are many and range from "gateway theories", release of soothing compounds such as endorphins, dispersing inflammation and promote healing by running an electrical current through the tissues involved, etc. Dr. Rotchford, while a physician and expert in medical acupuncture continues to believe the results stem from many plausible western explanations and no one can entirely explain "how it works".
 We do know that electro-magnetic fields can influence cells even at the chromosome level.

 Medicare and other third parties now cover acupuncture for low back pain, so even though thorough explanations may be lacking, the cost-effective outcomes have even convinced longstanding naysayers.

 What are some of the many conditions likely to improve with acupuncture?

 Dr. Rotchford often combines conventional Western and traditional Chinese models to create personalized treatment plans.
 While every patient has unique needs, Dr. Rotchford might recommend acupuncture to treat a wide range of conditions, including: